So the magicians fell down prostrate.

 for you can only decree (regarding) this life of the world.”

 [Ta-Ha 20 : 70-72]

-The ayat of when the magicians bravely stood up against this evil tyrant Fir’aun always astonish me.
+The ayat of when the magicians bravely stood up against the evil tyrant Fir’aun astonish the readers.
 Where did they find such strength in the face of a massive powerful figure, well known for his excessive cruelty towards everyone, and who will, without a doubt, cut off their limbs on opposite sides and then crucify them!
-What is the source of their fearlessness when just prior to this, they took Fir’aun as their god, as their everything when they swore:
+What is the source of their fearlessness when just prior to this, they took Fir’aun as their everything, as their GOD when they swore: